Remich: Remich Fuesend Karneval

 Remich annually holds a three-day-long celebration for Carnival (called Fuesend Karneval in Luxembourgish).
 Remich is notable for two special events in addition to its Fuesend Karneval parades.
 The first of these is the Stréimännchen, which is the burning of a male effigy from the Remich bridge that crosses the Moselle separating the Grand Duchy from Germany.
 The Stréimännchen symbolizes the burning away of winter.
 The other special event at the Remich Fuesend celebrations is the Buergbrennen or bonfire that closes the celebration.

 Communal council

 Current composition

 The communal council is composed as detailed below.
-The results are those of the most recent communal elections on 8 October 2017.
+The results are those of the most recent communal elections on 11 June 2023.

+NB: The "Change" column refers to a party's number of seats gained/lost since the 2017 communal elections.